WaelElzuhairy/customer-complaint-analyzer/README.md

 ```

 > **Note:** Large model files are excluded from the repo and hosted on HuggingFace Hub.
-> See the [Models section](#models) above for download instructions.
+> Refer to the [Models section](#models) above for download instructions.

 ### 2. Deploy on Streamlit Community Cloud

 1. Go to [share.streamlit.io](https://share.streamlit.io)
 2. Sign in with GitHub
 3. Click **"New app"**
-4. Select your repository, branch `main`, and main file `app/streamlit_app.py`
+4. Select your repository, branch `main`, and set the main file to `app/streamlit_app.py`
 5. Click **Deploy**

-### 3. Streamlit Cloud requirements
+### 3. Streamlit Cloud Requirements

-Create a `packages.txt` file (for system-level dependencies) if needed:
+Add a `packages.txt` file for any system-level dependencies if needed:

 ```
-# packages.txt  (empty if no system packages required)
+# packages.txt  (leave empty if no system packages are required)
 ```

-The `requirements.txt` file in the project root is automatically used by Streamlit Cloud.
+Streamlit Cloud will automatically pick up `requirements.txt` from the project root.

 ### Secrets (if needed)

-If models are loaded from HuggingFace Hub or S3, add credentials in:
+If models are loaded from HuggingFace Hub or S3, add credentials under:
 **Streamlit Cloud → App → Settings → Secrets**

 ---